ygemici/osz/docs/fs.md

 UNICODE characters allowed.

 Version part by default is ';0' which points to the current version of the file.
-The version ';-1' refers to the version before the current one, ';-2' the version before that and so forth.
-Providing positive numbers as version refers to a date in the form ';mmdd' or ';yyyymmdd' or ';yyyymmddHHii'.
-The actual version for that date will be returned, or the oldest one if such version is not found.
-For dates in the future the current version is used.
+The version ';-1' refers to the version before the current one, ';-2' the version before that and so forth up to 5 pervious versions.

 Offset part defaults to '#0' which is the beginning of the file.
 Positive numbers are offsets into the file, while negative ones are relative offsets from the end of the file.

 Super Block
 -----------